Quick Answer

 2. It Causes Cracking and Damage

-As leather hardens, it becomes brittle and prone to cracking—especially on frequently used areas like cushions and armrests.
+As leather hardens, it becomes brittle and prone to cracking.
+This happens especially on frequently used areas like cushions and armrests.
+Once cracks form, they’re nearly impossible to reverse.

 3. It Alters the Texture and Finish